Invincible poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Vince decides to attend the open tryouts at Veterans Stadium.
 He crosses onto the professional field for the first time, actively choosing to pursue an impossible dream rather than accepting his lot in life., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Coach Vermeil tells Vince he's made the team.
+Notably, this crucial beat Coach Vermeil tells Vince he's made the team.
 False victory: Vince has achieved the impossible and made the Eagles roster, but now the real challenge begins—he must prove he belongs and actually contribute., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Vince fumbles during a crucial game moment, confirming his teammates' doubts and his own fears.
-His dream appears to be dying—he's proved the doubters right and seems destined to be cut from the team., demonstrates the protagonist at their lowest point.
+His dream appears to be dying—he's proved the doubters right and seems destined to be cut from the team., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Vince realizes that his value isn't about being perfect—it's about heart, effort, and representing hope for regular people.
 He synthesizes his blue-collar toughness with his newfound professional skills and chooses to fight., demonstrating the transformation achieved throughout the journey.